-Design houses are really working to protect their famous names.
+Design houses are working overtime to protect their famous names.
 You may recall that in December a District Court in Indiana ruled in favor of Chanel in its lawsuit against salon owner, Chanel Jones.
-The Paris-based design house alleged that Jones' Merrillville, Indiana spa and beauty salon, entitled Chanel’s Salon, was infringing at least nine of its federally registered trademarks and was benefiting from its seeming association with the established reputation of the fashion company.
+The Paris-based design house alleged that Jones’ Merrillville, Indiana spa and beauty salon, entitled Chanel’s Salon, was infringing at least nine of its federally registered trademarks and was benefiting from its seeming association with the established reputation of the fashion company.
 Now, Christian Dior appears to be in the early stages of a similar action involving Sirous Dior, an Auckland-based photographer, who filed to federally register the name of his company, Dior Fine Art in New Zealand, with the Intellectual Property Office of New Zealand last year.

 According to the New Zealand Herald, the 34-year-old photographer was “stunned to receive a ‘heavy breathing’ letter two weeks ago from the Australian lawyers for Parfums Christian Dior ordering him to stop using his name for his business.”
 In its letter, the Paris-based design house, which opened a flagship store in Auckland in December, claims the photographer’s pending trademark application is a bit too close to its own.
 Dior has rights in an array of federally registered trademarks in New Zealand, including Dior, Miss Dior, Christian Dior, and Dior Homme, among others, in classes that extend to clothing, leather goods, cosmetics, jewelry, and fabrics.
 And as a result, Dior, the design house, wants Dior, the photographer, to withdraw his trademark applications.